-Wild Rose Trail is a 1.3 mile lightly trafficked out and back trail located near Roseburg, Oregon that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and mountain biking and is accessible from June until September.
+Wild Rose Trail is a 1.3 mile lightly trafficked out and back trail located near Glide, Oregon that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking and mountain biking and is best used from June until September.

 Directions from Roseburg: Travel east on Highway 138 29 miles past the North Umpqua Ranger Station to Illahee Flat Road (Forest Service Road 4760).
 Take 4760 for six miles to Forest Service Road 4760-100.
 Proceed one mile on 4760-100 to the trailhead.